Jonnyauk/Wonderflux/README.txt

 !!
 WARNING !!

-You have downloaded a development version of the working source code - this may not be stable!
+You have downloaded an Alpha development version of the working source code - this may not be stable!

 Zip packages of stable release versions of Wonderflux are available from: http://code.google.com/p/wonderflux-framework/downloads/

 THIS IS FOR TESTING AND FEEDBACK ONLY,
 AND ALTHOUGH EVERYTHING WILL PROBABLY BE FINE
-YOU PROBABLY SHOULD NOT BE RUN ON LIVE SITES
+YOU PROBABLY SHOULD NOT RUN THIS ON LIVE SITES!

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

-WONDERFLUX WORDPRESS THEME FRAMEWORK PUBLIC BETA VERSION 0.912 SVN TRUNK DEVELOPMENT BETA
+WONDERFLUX WORDPRESS THEME FRAMEWORK PUBLIC BETA VERSION 0.912 DEVELOPMENT ALPHA

 Copyright (C) 2011 Jonny Allbut - Jonnya Freelance Creative www.jonnya.net